Use smart URL refresh with a project

 Smart refresh behavior

-When the user refreshes content using this feature, the knowledge base of QnA pairs may be updated in the following ways:
+When the user refreshes content using this feature, the project of QnA pairs may be updated in the following ways:

 Delete old pair

-If the content of the URL is updated so that an existing QnA pair from the old content of the URL is no longer found in the source, that pair is deleted from the refreshed knowledge base.
-For example, if a QnA pair Q1A1 existed in the old knowledge base, but after refreshing, there's no A1 answer generated by the newly refreshed source, then the pair Q1A1 is considered outdated and is dropped from the knowledge base altogether.
+If the content of the URL is updated so that an existing QnA pair from the old content of the URL is no longer found in the source, that pair is deleted from the refreshed project.
+For example, if a QnA pair Q1A1 existed in the old project, but after refreshing, there's no A1 answer generated by the newly refreshed source, then the pair Q1A1 is considered outdated and is dropped from the project altogether.

 However, if the old QnA pairs have been manually edited in the authoring portal, they won't be deleted.